The basic income experiment concluded at the end of 2018

 Kela at your service

-You can also make a phone appointment or book an appointment with a Kela service point.
+You can also book an appointment for an office visit or for phone service.
 It is a good idea to book an appointment if your circumstances have changed and you need help with applying for Kela benefits and cannot find the information you need on Kela’s website.
-Book an appointment well before the basic income experiment is scheduled to end.

 Information on other benefits